slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
 From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy–to be followed by a dictatorship."
 -- Alexander Fraser Tytler*

+> *"Masculine republics give way to feminine democracies, and feminine democracies give way to tyranny."
+-- Aristotle*

 ### On tolerance and justice

 > *"If a law is unjust a man is not only right to disobey it, he is obligated to do so."